Jochem-W/lemonbot-warns/README.md

 ## License

 Source code contained in this repository is licensed under the GNU Affero General Public License version 3.
-If run a modified version of this code on a server, the modified source code must be accessible to its users.
+If you run a modified version of this software on a server, the modified source code must be accessible to users of the software.
 For more information, see the LICENSE file.